TriumphLLC/Blend4Web/doc_src/logic_editor.rst

     A target (another object or a light source, camera or anything else) to which the selected object will move.
 The object’s coordinated will be the same as the target’s after the movement is finished.

 *Duration*
     Time (in seconds) that the object will spend moving to the new location.
-By default, this parameter is set to zero (and in this case, the object doesn’t actually move, it just changes it’s position in a moment).
-It can be set manually or with a register (avalible only if the ``Variable`` parameter is enabled).
+By default, this parameter is set to zero (and in this case, the object doesn’t actually move, it just changes its position in a moment).
+It can be set manually or with a variable (available only if the ``Variable`` parameter is enabled).

 .. _nla_shape_key: